-You may want to try using a clitoral stimulator instead.
-“These are vibrators designed to externally stimulate a woman's clitoris for her sexual pleasure and orgasm,” says Annabelle.
-“They are sex toys created for massaging the clitoris and are not penetrating sex toys.
-However, the shape of some vibrators allows for penetration and the stimulation of inner erogenous zones for extra sexual pleasure."
+"These are vibrators designed to externally stimulate a woman's clitoris for her sexual pleasure and orgasm," Knight confirms.
+"They are not penetrating toys, however the shape of some clitoral vibrators allows for penetration and the stimulation of inner erogenous zones for extra sexual pleasure."

-Clitoral stimulators can be very powerful and an intense experience.
-“The main function of the clitoral vibrator is to vibrate at varying speeds and intensities,” says Annabelle.
-“Clitoral stimulators come in lots of shapes and sizes.
+If a bullet takes your fancy, don't let the smaller size of them deceive you - they are still very powerful toys.
+"The main function of the clitoral vibrator is to vibrate at varying speeds and intensities," Knight says.
+"Bullets can also come in lots of shapes and sizes.
 Many of them are super-discreet shapes, which suit some women who prefer alternatives to phallus-shaped toys."

 Rabbit vibrators vs clitoral stimulators: how your orgasm may differ

-But rabbit vibrators are still a good pick.
-“Rabbit vibrators can offer the best of both worlds – clitoral stimulation and penetration,” says Annabelle.
+For the same reason though, rabbit vibrators are also a good pick.
+“Rabbit vibrators can offer the best of both worlds – clitoral stimulation and penetration,” says Knight.
 “And what really makes the rabbit so popular is its ability to give you the sought-after ‘blended orgasm’.
-Blended orgasms are just for vulvas.
-These epic orgasms occur when both the G-spot and clitoris are stimulated at the same time.
+Blended orgasms are just for vulvas and are when both the G-spot and clitoris are stimulated at the same time.
 The experience is very intense.”

 Rabbit vibrators vs clitoral stimulators: which is better for sensitivity?

-Often feel pain during masturbation or sex?
-Then you may prefer a clitoral stimulator.
-“Clitoral stimulators are best suited to women who prefer to focus more on clitoral stimulation.
-This is perhaps because they can experience discomfort through repeated penetration,” says Annabelle.
+If you often feel sensitivity or even pain during sex, then you might you may prefer a clitoral stimulator like a wand vibrator.
+"These are best suited to women who prefer to focus more on clitoral stimulation.
+This is perhaps because they can feel discomfort through repeated penetration."

 What to look out for when buying a rabbit or clitoral stimulator

 The retailer you choose to buy from can also make a big difference.
 “Always buy from a reputable retailer that has a good returns policy.
 Plus, look for in-store experts who you can talk to, so you know you are buying a toy that perfectly suits your body,” says Annabelle.
-Shopping online?
-“Lovehoney has a team of experts working 24/7 on the phone and online.
-This means you can talk to an expert who can find exactly the right toy based on your sexual preferences."
+"And if you prefer to shop online, many brands [including Lovehoney] have a team of experts working 24/7 on the phone and via the chat service.
+This means you can talk to an expert and find exactly the right toy based on your sexual preferences."